atimpone/aws-foundation-journey/content/01-dev/01-perform-up-front-tasks/01-review-dev-environment-requirements.md

 * Builder Team Requirements
   * An isolated environment for each team to carry out initial experiments and formal development work.
   * Isolation from other builder teams being able to inadvertently impact a team's cloud resources.
-  * Ability to access other builder teams' deployed servies via networking.
+  * Ability to access other builder teams' deployed servies via networking where agreed and explicitly configured.
   * Access to AWS services and AWS-hosted workloads from the corporate desktops on the corporate network.
     * CLI and API access to AWS services.
   * Access to a broad set of AWS services to enable experimentation and development.
     * Including broad access to create and manage application-oriented AWS IAM role and policy resources in support of experimenting and developing application and data services.
-  * Access to an AWS network environment in support of those AWS services for which networking is either required or desirable.
+  * Access to an AWS network environment in support of those AWS services for which private networking is either required or desirable.
   * Access to Internet-hosted code and package repositories so that 3rd party packages and code can be downloaded to VMs hosted in AWS.
   * Use of corporate source code management services to manage code used in support of experiments and development.
   * Insight into the costs of AWS services consumed in their development environments so that teams can make informed decisions.